 If you’ve ever experienced a UTI or a urinary tract infection, you know the painful symptoms that are associated with the condition, the process your doctor goes through to diagnose the infection, the antibiotic and natural treatment options, and the measures you should take to prevent the infection from recurring.
 But, chances are you’re not

-To celebrate National Nutrition month, this is a continuation of our series on nutrition as it relates to urology.
-Urinary tract infections, or UTIs, can be painful, with symptoms that include back pain, abdominal pain, and a burning sensation during urination.
-Though existing UTIs typically need to be treated with medications, avoiding future UTIs may
+To celebrate National Nutrition month, this is a continuation of our series on nutrition as it relates to urology: Urinary Tract Infections Urinary tract infections, or UTIs, can be painful, with symptoms that include back pain, abdominal pain, and a burning sensation during urination.
+Though existing UTIs typically need to be treated with medications, avoiding

 If you think you have a urinary tract infection, it’s time to see a doctor.
 A urinary tract infection, or UTI, is actually caused by bacteria and needs to be treated with antibiotics.
 Diagnosis is as simple as a urinalysis and/or urine culture.
 Symptoms of UTI If you have any combination of the following symptoms,